Advanced Cellular Therapy for Knees

 Because of their regenerative capabilities, these undifferentiated stem cells have the potential to significantly shift the balance in a degenerative condition into a regenerative one.
 For those suffering from knee osteoarthritis, this is important since stem cells have the potential to differentiate into cartilage cells.
 Stem cell therapy capitalizes on this quality of undifferentiated cells, to initiate restorative activities – and, in some reported cases, actually produce new cartilage in an osteoarthritic knee.

-Who uses stem cell therapy for knee pain?
+Who uses Advanced Cell Therapy for knee pain?

-For years now, stem cells have generated growing interest in the medical community, as a way to counter disease and degeneration.
-It has been brought into the spotlight by professional athletes like Peyton Manning (football), Bartolo Colon (baseball), Rafael Nadal (tennis), and more – all of whom sought stem cell treatments to relieve pain and boost performance.
+For years now, advanced cell therapy has generated growing interest in the medical community, as a way to counter disease and degeneration.
+It has been brought into the spotlight by professional athletes like Peyton Manning (football), Bartolo Colon (baseball), Rafael Nadal (tennis), and more – all of whom sought advanced cell therapy to relieve pain and boost performance.

 But thanks to recent developments in stem cell research, the benefits of the procedure can span far beyond professional sports.
 Historically, it was believed that stem cells were most highly concentrated in bone marrow, and drilling into bone (usually the pelvis) was required to harvest the cells.
 This is invasive and can cause considerable pain.
 In recent years it has been discovered that adipose (fat) tissue has more than 500 times the concentration of adult stem cells than bone marrow.
 Harvesting the cells from adipose tissue is less painful and has fewer complications.

-Although still considered experimental by the FDA, stem cell therapy has increasingly been used as a practical treatment for any individuals suffering from knee pain – whether from age, overuse, or a previous injury.
-Read about how Stem Cell Transplantation has helped our own, Dr. Lawson.
+Although still considered experimental by the FDA, advanced cell therapy has increasingly been used as a practical treatment for any individuals suffering from knee pain – whether from age, overuse, or a previous injury.
+Read about how Advanced Cell Transplantation has helped our own, Dr. Lawson.

 What does the procedure involve?

-The Autologous Adipose-Derived Stem Cell Transplantation (AADSCT) procedure involves harvesting stem cells in a mini-liposuction procedure called ‘lipoaspiration,’ during which adipose is removed from the abdominal wall, thighs or flank area using a harvesting cannula.
-The stem cells are then isolated, concentrated, and combined with platelet-rich plasma (PRP).
-This mixture is then injected into the affected knee(s) using fluoroscopic guidance.
+The Autologous Adipose-Derived Cell Transplantation (AADCT) procedure involves harvesting stem in a mini-liposuction procedure called ‘lipoaspiration,’ during which adipose is removed from the abdominal wall, thighs or flank area using a harvesting cannula.
+The cells are then isolated, concentrated, and combined with platelet-rich plasma (PRP).
+This biologic is then injected into the affected knee(s) using Ultrasound guidance.
 The entire procedure takes about 90 minutes to complete.

-This blend of highly regenerative cells, platelets, and growth factors provides the most advanced means to promote the healing of damaged cartilage – helping you get back to life.
+This blend of autologous adipose cells, platelets, and growth factors provides an advanced means to provide clinical improvement – helping you get back to life.

-Call us today at (503) 719–6783 to schedule an evaluation of your knee, and learn if you’re a candidate for stem cell transplantation.
+Call us today at (503) 719–6783 to schedule an evaluation of your knee, and learn if you’re a candidate for advanced cell transplantation.

-Despite the growing interest in this biological approach for cartilage regeneration, knowledge on this topic is still preliminary.
-Cartilage regeneration has been demonstrated in animal and human stem cell studies; however, stem cell transplantation has not yet been explored through randomized controlled clinical trials.
-Therefore the treatments described herein are still considered experimental and have not been evaluated or approved by the FDA.
+Despite the growing interest in using biologics for musculoskeletal conditions, knowledge on this topic is still preliminary.
+Advanced cell transplantation has not yet been explored through randomized controlled clinical trials and is therefore considered experimental by the FDA.